LukasWoodtli/WebPage/content/space_topology.md

 > A numerical representation is not fundamental as the topology of a space.
 It involves always a choice.

+## Explicit parametrisation

+- Min.
+Number of coordinates needed
+- For example
+    - Cartesian coordinates $(x, y, z)$
+    - latitude/longitude

+## Implicit representation

+- Surface embedded in a higher dimensional space with constraints
+- For example
+    - One constraint on three coordinates results in two degrees of freedom (2-D c-space)
+    - $(x, y, z)$ such that $x^2 + y^2 + z^2 = 1$

 Implicit representations don't have *singularities* but have more numbers than the number of degrees of freedom.

 - [Unit quaternion](https://en.wikipedia.org/wiki/Quaternion#Unit_quaternion)